 Stormy Weather Advice

-With storm Lorenzo forecast to bring strong winds and heavy rain……
+With storm Ellen forecast to bring strong winds and heavy rain……

 We've produced the following advice for anyone with any concerns relating to the safety of their dogs:

 1. If the storm disrupts your dog’s exercise routine, activities such as a toy filled with food can help use up some energy playing and ‘exploring’ for food.
 Games like this are also a great distraction from any unsettling sounds.
 If your dog needs to toilet and you are able to head out safely to your garden, please keep your dog on a lead in case there is any damage to your wall, fence or gates and your dog can escape.

 2. If you need someone to care for your dog during the storm, in the first instance try friends and family, otherwise try your local authority.
 Remember lots of organisations, including local authorities, may be affected and may not be able to offer immediate help.

 3. If you know of any neighbours, relatives or friends who have pets and might be affected then please keep in touch with them.